 In this case, I am referring to judging a country, state, or area for the number of appearances it makes in glossy magazines.
 Or, banning a place from my I-want-to-visit list because it is portrayed in the media as too dangerous.
 I know better than that.

 I am addressing this topic because too often I hear travelers debating if it is worth visiting a country or not.
 The exact words they use are the following: “That country has nothing to offer”.
 Don’t think this is something I have heard from occasional travelers.
 Travel bloggers, writers, and experts seem to be the ones who like to make this statement more often.

 I understand you may not

 - Or are just swamped by all the places you want to visit

-But what I don’t get is why there are some who advice not to waste time and money in certain places.
+But what I don’t get is why there are some who advise not to waste time and money in certain places.
 This is why I differ from that line of thought.

 Another aspect is related to the beauty of this planet.
 Have you noticed the gorgeous landscapes we can enjoy throughout the world?
-I can’t believe there is one country in this planet that does not share some of this awesome beauty.
+I can’t believe there is one country on this planet that does not share some of this awesome beauty.
 I have witnessed incredible splendor everywhere I have been.
-I have seen it in the form of volcanoes, forests, plains, beaches and sunsets.
+I have seen it in the form of volcanoes, forests, plains, beaches, and sunsets.

 You have the right to decide what places you want to visit.
 But if you truly love this planet and the people who live on it, please take this topic into consideration.